KRR-Oxford/HierarchyTransformers/README.md

 <!-- **News** :newspaper:

-- [ ] We will update detailed documentation of this work in [DeepOnto](https://krr-oxford.github.io/DeepOnto/).
+- Thrilled to announce that our work has been accepted to NeurIPS 2024!
 - [X] Deploy initial release. (**v0.0.1**) -->

 ## Installation